MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/private-link-and-dns-integration-at-scale.md

 There are two conditions that must be true to allow application teams the freedom to create any Azure PaaS resources they want in their subscription:

 - Central networking and/or central platform team must ensure that application teams can only deploy and access Azure PaaS services via private endpoints.
-- Central networking and/or central platform teams must ensure that whenever application teams create private endpoints, the corresponding record is automatically created in centralized Azure Private DNS Zone that matches the service created.
+- Central networking and/or central platform teams must ensure that whenever private endpoints are created, the corresponding records are automatically created in centralized Azure Private DNS Zone that matches the service created.
   - DNS record needs to follow the lifecycle of the private endpoint and automatically remove the DNS record when the private endpoint is deleted.

 The following sections describe how application teams can enable these conditions by using [Azure policy][link-10].
 We will use Azure Storage as the Azure service that application teams need to deploy in our example below, but the same principle can be applied to most Azure services that [support][link-2] private link.